christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

 - support and technical cases on the technology

-Standards are not only those created by standardization organizations such as W3C, there are also "standards de facto", that is due to their world wide adoption, such as Microsoft Windows for softwares, or opensource technologies with their communities.
+Standards are not only those created by standardization organizations such as W3C, there are also **standards de facto**, technologies adopted world-wide, such as proprietary Microsoft Windows for softwares, or opensource technologies with their communities.

-In the case of deployment, we have chance because there is a technology, *Chef Solo*, that meets all the criteria :
+In the case of deployment, we have chance because there is a technology, *Chef*, that meets all the criteria :

 - is an opensource technology, so benefits from the thousands of technical cases on Internet and a wide community, and is certainly the best one in term of power : your infrastructure becomes code.